microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 In connection with `reference` Elements, Resources also have `reference` search parameters, which allow querying Resources by scoping out any references to other Resources.

-For example, the following request queries a FHIR server for all `Observations` instances that reference `Patient/WDT000000002`.
+For example, the following request queries a FHIR server for all `Observation` instances that reference `Patient/WDT000000002`.
 The `subject` parameter in the request is a `reference` type search parameter.

 ```http
 GET {{fhirurl}}/Observation?subject=Patient/WDT000000002